 This software or hardware and documentation may provide access to or information about content, products, and services from third parties.
 Oracle Corporation and its affiliates are not responsible for and expressly disclaim all warranties of any kind with respect to third-party content, products, and services unless otherwise set forth in an applicable agreement between you and Oracle.
 Oracle Corporation and its affiliates will not be responsible for any loss, costs, or damages incurred due to your access to or use of third-party content, products, or services, except as set forth in an applicable agreement between you and Oracle.

 Contents

 Preface

-Audience vi
+Audience

-Documentation Accessibility vi
+Documentation Accessibility

-Diversity and Inclusion vi
+Diversity and Inclusion

-Related Documents vi
+Related Documents

-Conventions vii
+Conventions

 Changes in This Release for Oracle Key Vault